 Google is going after FaceTime and WhatsApp and other video-calling apps with its own solution called Duo.

-Duo is free to use and enables 1-to-1 video calls.
+Duo is free to use and enables 1-to-1 video and voice calls.
 It relies on your number, lets you reach people in your phone’s contacts list, offers end-to-end encryption, and has nifty features like Knock Knock, which lets you see live video of your caller before you answer.
-And it's super easy to use, because the app's interface is ridiculously simple.
-Here's how Duo works, including details about how to get started and whether its safe to use.
+It's easy to use, too, because the app's interface is ridiculously simple.
+Here's how Duo works, including how to get started and whether its safe to use.

 Google Duo: What is Duo?

-Google unveiled Duo at its Google I/O developer conference in May 2016.
-It has described Duo, which is free and available for iOS and Android devices in the US as of 16 August 2016, as a "simple video calling" app for everyone.
+Google unveiled Duo at its Google I/O developer conference in 2016.
+It has described Duo, which is free and available for iOS and Android devices worldwide, as a "simple video calling" app for everyone.
 It's basically a FaceTime/WhatsApp/Skype competitor.

 Google Duo: How does Duo work?

-Once all that is done, enter your phone number.
+Once done, enter your phone number.
 Google will send you a one-time code via SMS that you'll need to enter into Duo in order to verify your number.
-You must verify your number because your Duo contacts will use it to video call you, which is similar to how WhatsApp works.
+You must verify your number because your Duo contacts will use it to call you, which is similar to how WhatsApp works.

 You'll then be brought to the app's main interface: a screen that is split into two, with the top half showing you what your camera sees, and the bottom portion offering up a large video call button.
 When you first see this screen, you'll be asked to give Duo access to your contacts.